Robbie Ray: Draft and minor leagues

-Detroit Tigers

 On December 3, 2013, the Nationals traded Ray, Ian Krol, and Steve Lombardozzi Jr. to the Detroit Tigers for Doug Fister, a move that was part of general manager Dave Dombrowski's larger plan to cut the Tigers' payroll and invest in pitching prospects.
 Ray received an invitation to join the Tigers for spring training, with the stipulation that he would only be considered for the major league starting rotation if Justin Verlander was not yet ready to return from core muscle surgery.
 Ray ultimately began the season with the Triple-A Toledo Mud Hens, serving as the No. 3 starter in a rotation that alternated between left- and right-handed pitchers.

+Detroit Tigers (2014)

 When Aníbal Sánchez was placed on the disabled list with a middle finger laceration, Ray, who had gone 3–2 with a 1.59 ERA in five starts for Toledo, was called up to fill his spot in the rotation.
 Ray made his MLB debut on May 6, 2014, allowing only one run on five hits in 5 1/3 innings of an 11–4 rout of the Houston Astros.
 He was the first Tigers pitcher to win his first major league start at the age of 22 or younger since Jeff Weaver in 1999.

 After two spot starts for Detroit, Ray was sent back down to Toledo, where he remained until August 10, when he was once again called up to fill in for Sánchez.
 Ray struggled during this second call-up, which was extended after Sánchez's strained pectoral muscle turned out to be a more severe injury than anticipated.
 Ray pitched in nine games for the Tigers, starting six, during which he went 1–4 with an 8.16 ERA.
 He found more success in Toledo, posting a 7–6 record and 4.22 ERA in 20 games (19 starts).
 After the regular season ended, Ray showed signs of improvement in the Arizona Fall League, where he allowed only one run and struck out 12 in his first two starts for the Glendale Desert Dogs.
 In four starts for Glendale, Ray went 1–1 with a 2.45 ERA, striking out 13 batters in 11 innings of work.